nickbrandt/GitLab/doc/user/project/web_ide/index.md

 Each schema entry supports two properties:

 - `uri`: please provide an absolute URL for the schema definition file here.
   The schema from this URL is loaded when a matching file is open.
 - `match`: a list of matching paths or glob expressions.
-If a schema matches a particular path pattern, it will be applied to that file.
+If a schema matches a particular path pattern, it is applied to that file.
 Please enclose the pattern in quotes if it begins with an asterisk (`*`), it's be applied to that file.
   If a pattern begins with an asterisk (`*`), enclose it in quotation marks.
   Otherwise, the configuration file is not valid YAML.

 ## Configure the Web IDE